DAY 1

 D included

-After meeting in the late afternoon at Panama international airport, we have an hour’s road transfer to our 4-star hotel, ideally situated at the edge of the rainforest and the Soberania National Park.
-Perhaps there is time for a swim before dinner.
+After meeting in the late afternoon at Panama international airport, we have an hour’s road transfer to our 4 star hotel, ideally situated at the edge of the rainforest and the Soberania National Park, with, perhaps, time for a swim before dinner.

 DAY 2